mcltn/invoiceAnalysisV2/README.md

 $ ./islcli login

 ```
 3. Set environment variables which can be used.
 IBM COS only required if file needs to be written to COS, otherwise file will be written locally.
+It is recommended that environment variables be specified in local .env file.

 | Parameter                 | Environment Variable | Default               | Description
 |---------------------------|----------------------|-----------------------|-------------------------------